Rud356/mx-puppet-vk/README.md

 # mx-puppet-vk
 This is a Matrix <-> VK bridge based on [mx-puppet-bridge](https://github.com/Sorunome/mx-puppet-bridge) and [VK-IO](https://github.com/negezor/vk-io).

-It is in early development and should be considered as proof-of-concept.
+It is in early development.
 Right now it logs message data when log level includes "info" level.

-Group chats are not properly tested.
+Relay mode works too, but we don't recommend it.

 ## Installation
 ```bash